 This extensive network of specialists in pet snakes must first and foremost be acquainted with exotic animal laws – and for good reason.

-In a free society like America, one would wonder why laws would even exist regulating the ownership of pets.
+In a free society like the US, you might wonder why laws even exist regulating the ownership of pets.
 Don’t we have the right to own pets, regardless of the species or breed?

 According to ABC news, the massacre of the exotic animals began at a disreputable wild animal sanctuary in Zanesville, Ohio, where Bengal tigers, bears, lions, and other vicious animals wandered away.
 Afraid that the animals would run free and terrify the residents in town, officers started killing the animals with their guns.